 1 x tsp ground pepper

-1) Heat 1 x tsp of oil in a large non-stick skillet over medium heat.
+- Heat one tsp of olive oil in a large non-stick skillet over medium heat.

-2) Add sliced fennel, cook until lightly browned (about 6 minutes)
+- Add sliced fennel, cook, until lightly browned (about 6 minutes).

-6) Combine fennel seeds and pepper in a small bowl; sprinkle evenly on both sides of salmon.
+- Combine fennel seeds and pepper in a small bowl.
+Sprinkle evenly on both sides of salmon.

-9) Turn the salmon over, cover and remove from the heat.
-Allow the salmon to finish cooking off the heat until just cooked through (3 to 6 mins more.)
+- Turn the salmon over, cover and remove from the heat.
+Allow the salmon to finish cooking off the heat until just cooked through for three to six minutes or more.

-4) Serve the salmon with the beautiful bean mixture!
+- Serve the salmon with the beautiful bean mixture.

-White beans: Beans (and legumes) are a perfect winter food being high in dietary fibre to keep you feeling fuller for longer and they also contain high amounts of protein, folate, iron, magnesium and potassium!
+Beans (and legumes) are a perfect winter food being high in dietary fibre to keep you feeling fuller for longer, and they also contain high amounts of protein, folate, iron, magnesium and potassium!

-Fennel: Very low in cholesterol, is not only unique in flavour – it’s unique in its characteristics.
+Very low in cholesterol, is unique in flavour and unique in its characteristics.
 It’s a good source of niacin, iron, magnesium and extraordinarily, calcium for strong bones!
 It’s also high in potassium, calcium and Vitamin C, the perfect winter vitamin.